edgedb/easy-edgedb/chapter8/index.md

 ## Using the 'is' keyword to query multiple types

-So now we have quite a few types that extend the `Person` type, many with their own properties.
+We now have quite a few types that extend the `Person` type, many with their own properties.
 The `Crewman` type has a property `number`, while the `NPC` type has a property called `age`.

-But this gives us a problem if we want to query them all at the same time.
-They all extend `Person`, but `Person` doesn't have all of their links and properties.
-So this query won't work:
+But since the `Person` type itself doesn't have the properties `age` or `number`, we can't just make a `Person` shape that includes them:

 ```edgeql
 select Person {